Reviews Communities Blog FAQ Services Contact

 Nearby Areas Worth Exploring

-You might assume concessions equal weakness.
-In reality, strategic, capped concessions are a tool to deliver value without resetting your comps lower.
-The bigger mistake is hope pricing.
-If you start 3 to 5 percent above the comp band, you will likely face a public price cut and a drawn out timeline.
-Another error is offering open ended credits that blow through lender caps or invite a re-trade when inspections arrive.
-Keep credits small, specific, and lender compliant.
+The actual most common error is hope pricing.
+If you start 3 to 5 percent above the comp band, you will likely face a public price cut and a drawn-out timeline.
+Another mistake is offering open-ended credits that blow through lender caps or invite a re-trade when inspections arrive.
+Keep credits small, specific, and lender-compliant.
 Many sellers also ignore the power of rate buydowns.
 A 1 percent credit applied to a temporary buydown can feel more valuable to a buyer than a similar price cut, while preserving your closed sale price.
 Finally, skipping staging or pre-inspection and trying to fix it with money at closing backfires.
-San Diego buyers pay premiums for turnkey, especially in best neighborhoods in San Diego near beaches, schools, and job centers.
+San Diego buyers pay premiums for turnkey, especially in the best neighborhoods in San Diego near beaches, schools, and job centers.
 Lead with condition, then use concessions only as a strategic nudge.

 Frequently Asked Questions